NREL/HPC/CONTRIBUTING.md

 ### ***New to Markdown?***
 Appropriately enough, we have a documentation for that!
 Simply start with the [README in the Markdown module](/general/beginner/markdown/README.md).
 Not to mention, the raw-contents of any `.md` file can be used as a reference for how to style content a certain way.

+### Markdown content and structure
+* The intent of training or tutorial materials is to show someone who does not know how to do what you do how to do it.
+Err on the side of verbosity.

+* Where you can assume that a user should have worked through training materials conceptually prior to the current ones, cross-reference them (mention and hyperlink).
+This also applies to information on the HPC website.
+In general, where you can refer someone to well crafted information online that's more extensive or well constructed than you have time or space to write, do so through a hyperlink.

+### General Advice

+* As the content generation process evolves, some contributions will undoubtedly stand out as exemplary.
+Don't be shy about copying those in style, syntax, etc.

+* Always preview the rendered output.
+GitHub's specific rendering has unique features and inconsistencies with other platforms.

 ## Files and directories